By MedLinket Clinical Education Team · Reviewed by Biomedical Engineering Department · Updated: April 2026 · 10 min read

 | Universal DIN | 10-Lead DIN (Grabber, IEC) | |

 Not sure which cable fits your monitor?
-See our step-by-step guide: How to Identify Which Cables Your Monitor Needs.
-For a full comparison of original vs. third-party options, read OEM vs. Compatible Accessories: What to Know.
+Our step-by-step guide: How to Identify Which Cables Your Monitor Needs.
+For a full comparison of OEM vs. third-party options, read OEM vs. Compatible Accessories: What to Know.

 About MedLinket — Why Healthcare Facilities Trust Our ECG Products